 We first calculate the $n=m=l$ term.
 After some algebra we obtain

-Few comments are in order: (a) (\ref{eq:o1_11_21_v1}) is explicitly gauge invariant, (b) all terms depend on $f''_n = \partial^2 f_n/\partial \varepsilon_n^2$ which is highly localized near the FS (if there is one), (c) from dimensional analysis the integrands in (\ref{eq:o1_11_21_v1}) have the form $\sim f''_n \times$ \textit{orbital moment}$^2$ where the orbital moments are formed from derivatives of $(P_n \hat{v}^y)(P_n \hat{v}^y)$ and $v_n^a v_n^b$, (d) factors of the form $1/(\partial_x \varepsilon_n)$ do not appear in the final expression and hence (\ref{eq:o1_11_21_v1}) is free of divergences arising from flat (or nearly flat) bands.
+Few comments are in order: (1) (\ref{eq:o1_11_21_v1}) is explicitly gauge invariant.
+(2) All terms depend on $f''_n = \partial^2 f_n/\partial \varepsilon_n^2$, which is highly localized near the FS (if there is one).
+(3) From dimensional analysis the integrands in (\ref{eq:o1_11_21_v1}) have the form $\sim f''_n \times$ \textit{magnetic moment}$^2$, where the moments are formed from derivatives of $(P_n \hat{v}^y)(P_n \hat{v}^y)$ and $v_n^a v_n^b$, and (4) factors of the form $1/(\partial_x \varepsilon_n)$ do not appear in the final expression, and hence, (\ref{eq:o1_11_21_v1}) is free of divergences arising from flat (or nearly flat) bands.

 We can write the expression in square brackets in the first term of (\ref{eq:o1_11_21_v1}) in a more familiar form.
-Using \ref{eq:projector}, \ref{eq:partialvk}, \ref{eqn:partial_a_vbnk} and its second derivative, \ref{eqn:vk_on_unk}, \ref{eq:qgeoten2}, and the QMT \ref{eq:qmt}, we obtain
+Using (\ref{eq:projector}), (\ref{eq:partialvk}), (\ref{eqn:partial_a_vbnk}) and its second derivative [(\ref{eqn:vk_on_unk})], (\ref{eq:qgeoten2}), and the QMT (\ref{eq:qmt}), we obtain